-Terms defined in the National Electricity Law and the NER have the same meanings in this Procedure unless otherwise specified in this clause.

-Terms defined in the NER are intended to be identified by italicising them, but failure to italicise a defined term does not affect its meaning.

-The words, phrases and abbreviations in the table below have the meanings set out opposite them when used in this Procedure.
+- (a) Terms defined in the National Electricity Law and the NER have the same meanings in this Procedure unless otherwise specified in this section. - (b) Terms defined in the NER are intended to be identified by italicising them, but failure to italicise a defined term does not affect its meaning. - (c) The words, phrases and abbreviations in the table below have the meanings set out opposite them when used in this Procedure.